netguru/ng-ios-network-module/CONTRIBUTING.md

 - Make sure that you are using the latest version.
 - Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (Make sure that you have read the [documentation]().
 If you are looking for support, you might want to check [this section](#i-have-a-question)).
-- To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/netguru/ng-ios-network-moduleissues?q=label%3Abug).
+- To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already an issue report existing in the [issues](https://github.com/netguru/ng-ios-network-module/issues) section.
 - Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
 - Collect information about the bug:
   - Stack trace (Traceback)